MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-2002.md

 - ***[Removed]*** Count of Windows Update client policies created and deployed

-- Aggregated statistics of Windows Update for Business configurations
+- Aggregated statistics of Windows Update client policies configurations

 - ***[Removed]*** Number of automatic deployment rules that are tied to synchronization